 Note #1: You can also mass-add and remove territories using geo-library directly from the list of territory groups without opening the Territory group properties popup.

 Note #2: it is not possible to mass-add territories containing multiple geo-library regions - if you'd like to add such territories, you would need to create them one by one as described here.

-Once you added at least one territory using the Geographies section or Lasso in the list of territory groups, you can then export the list of names of the selected territories by cliking Download area names (CSV) on the right:
+Once you have added at least one territory using the Geographies section or Lasso in the list of territory groups, you can then export the list of names of the selected territories by clicking Download area names (CSV) on the right:

-You can also export the shapes and data field values of all territories in the group (both hand-draw and generated from the geo-library) by clicking the Download GeoJson link below:
+You can also export the shapes and data field values of all territories in the group (both hand-drawn and generated from the geo-library) by clicking the Download GeoJson link below: